 My baby sister listened to one of the mockups and said it was creepy.
 What can I say?
 I adore creepy music!
 Doubling an octave down, instead of up, toned down the creep factor by a lot though, which is good.
 You can listen to my initial Garageband mockup in the video below (and the first solo sketch here for the bare bones of it).

 By the time we got to working on this song, I got with the program/Ross and I had a clearer idea of what kind of album we were making, so my mockup feels similar to the final in a number of ways though producer/co-arranger Ross as well as audio engineer Keith had a crucial role in finessing and shaping the song (for the most obvious example, listen to the sweeping background vocals on the last B section).
 And check out that trombone solo from Nick—🔥.

 I arranged to have clusters of twinkling overtones on the gayageum strings come in at the beginning with the song but between my mouth clicking noises obscuring the pizzicato and the delicate nature of the overtones, it was not sounding entirely intentional so we added an organ sounding in reverse at the intro and brought in the drops of sound before the A section kicked in.
 Doesn’t it sound like a foggy, rainy day?

-I wrote this song in a stream of consciousness after returning to the States from Korea, with the intention of adding it to the album in progress.
-I didn’t set out to write an odd meter song but the way the words and melody came out, it just made sense that way.
+I wrote “Ruby, 6” in a stream of consciousness after returning to the States from Korea, with the intention of adding it to the album in progress.
+I didn’t set out to write an odd meter song but the words and melody just came out that way.
 We ended up with no love songs on the album, but this actually started as one then morphed into an anthem for the homeless as I got to the heart of the song and its natural musical characteristics were brought out.